 Tissot is a watch brand that we’ve all heard of.
 Considering the position it has and the prestige Tissot has achieved with nearly 160 years in the business, it’s no wonder the brand is considered some of the best around.

-History Of Tissot
+History of Tissot

 Charles-Felicien Tissot and his son Charles-Emile Tissot founded the Tissot company in 1853 in the Jura region of Switzerland.
-The success was quick to follow when over 1,000 pocket watches were successfully marketed within the first year.
+The success was quick to follow when over 1,000 savonette pocket watches were successfully marketed within the first year.

 An unorthodox twist for the business saw them selling watches for the Russian Empire in the second half of the 19th century.
 Thus, besides the award-rich success in the home country, Tissot was able to expand to foreign markets as well.

 In 1918, Tissot became a manufacturing watch company, producing its own movements and parts.
 It was a true indication of the company’s grand objectives of becoming one of the top watch producers in the world.

 The post-war period from the 1940s until the Quartz Crisis was monumental for Tissot.
 The period shaped the reputation the brand possesses these days when intelligent marketing and specialization techniques brought worldwide attention.
 An affordable Swiss watch was something that only a few, if any, were offering.
 And Tissot had the upper hand in this.